The definitive guide to WordPress website maintenance

 Review the forms

-One of the most common problems of lack of maintenance is when a form stops working, and the worst part is that no one realizes it until so much time has passed that it becomes strange that no one is contacting.
+One of the most common problems of lack of maintenance is when a form stops working, and the worst part is that no one realizes it until so much time has passed that it becomes strange that no one is using the form.

 At that moment, it’s too late, and valuable leads may have been lost along the way.